 Price transparency continues to gain momentum after hospitals lost an attempt to stave it off last year.
 But, the efforts aren’t without hurdles.
 Many hospitals are taking all kinds of approaches to sharing their payer negotiated rates, which is leading to confusion for some healthcare consumers.
 Others are still missing the mark on the new price transparency rules altogether.

 While progress has been made, it will still take time for these rules to impact healthcare consumers and how they’re able to manage patient payments.
-But if patients feel rest assured that they can live up to their financial responsibilities, they will be more likely to pursue necessary and elective medical procedures that will increase your patient payments and especially their health outcomes.
+But if patients feel rest assured that they can live up to their financial responsibility for medical bills, they will be more likely to pursue necessary and elective medical procedures that will increase your patient payments and especially their health outcomes.

 Surprise Medical Bills are Going Away